hamzacrichlow/hamzacrichlow/README.md

 iOS Developer 🍎 & UI/UX Designer 🖌 at the Apple Developer Academy | Registered Respiratory Therapist 🩺

-Developing my personal project Pulmoro which is a clinical decision making iOS applications that bridge my clinical experience with modern Swift development.
+Developing my personal project Pulmoro which is a clinical decision making iOS applications that bridges my clinical experience with Swift development.
 My work combines medical knowledge with human-centered design to create accessible health interventions.

 Projects include Pulmoro 🫁, Read With Certainty 📖 (literacy app), Lies and Legends 🃏 (interactive social deduction card game application), and a new project to teach English speakers how to read and pronounce Arabic letters 👨‍🏫.